atmoscloud/yangtian/_projects/1_project.md

   </div>
 </div>

-With the simple cartoon model, we have explicitly calculated the virtual mass coefficient and dynamical pertur- bation pressure, which could be useful in parameterizing vertical velocity in convective schemes
+With the simple cartoon model, we have explicitly calculated the virtual mass coefficient and dynamical pertur- bation pressure, which could be useful in parameterizing vertical velocity in convective schemes.

 <div class="row justify-content-center my-3">
   <div class="col-md-8 text-center">